caoyang521/AndroidSimpleProject/README.md

 # AndroidSimpleProject
-Some simple demo project that i practiced from JK
+Some simple demo project that i practiced.